danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-02-getting-rid-of-ruby.md

     - sass
     - gulp
     - guide
-published: false
+published: true
 code_view: true
 ---

 Good news everyone!
-[Libsass](https://github.com/sass/libsass) version 3.2.0 was released a few days ago, bringing 97% feature parity with Ruby-sass!
+[Libsass](https://github.com/sass/libsass) version 3.2.0 was released a few days ago, bringing 97% feature parity with Ruby Sass!
 For anyone lamenting the need to have Ruby in their stack just to compile styles, now is as good a time as any to get rid of it.
 Read about the release and the major updates [here](https://github.com/sass/libsass/releases/tag/3.2.0).

 Libsass is a Sass compiler written in C by Sass' original creator, [Hampton Catlin](https://twitter.com/hcatlin).
 Ruby is a relatively slow language, whereas C is about as fast as you can get, so compile times between these two compare noticeably in Libsass' favor.